FernandoMtz/CASHMastersPOSApp/README.md

 # CASH Masters POS App

-Point of Sale Application that calculates the optimal money change (the less amount bills and coins) to return using a cash register.
+Point of Sale Application that calculates the optimal money change (the less amount bills and coins) to return when using a cash register.

 ## Purpose